Accommodations for Students with Disabilities

 It is our intention to provide reasonable accommodations for students with qualifying disabilities.
 The procedures for applying for an accommodation(s) due to such a disability apply to classroom accommodations, exam accommodations, and accommodations relating to our building.

-1. Students who believe they are entitled to an accommodation should communicate with me as soon as possible.
+1. Students who believe they are entitled to an accommodation should communicate with the Dean of Students (J.D. students), the Assistant Dean for Graduate Legal Studies (LL.M. students), or the Assistant Dean for International Programs (Exchange students) as soon as possible.
 In order to make decisions based upon an individual’s specific situation, it may take some time for the Law School’s Administrative Committee to determine what is appropriate and fair.
 If at all possible, you should initiate the process in the spring or early summer before your matriculation, or, if later, as soon as the disability arises.

-2. Upon arrival in Ithaca, you should arrange for an appointment with the Director of Student Disability Services at Cornell University.
-The Director can offer you advice and guidance on the services available to students at the University.
+2. Upon arrival in Ithaca, you should arrange for an appointment with Student Disability Services at Cornell University.
+They can offer you advice and guidance on the services available to students at the University.
 In the alternative, you may wish to schedule a phone appointment before your arrival.
-To schedule an appointment with the Director of Student Disability Services, call +1 607-254-4545 or write to email@example.com.
+To schedule an appointment with Student Disability Services, call +1 607-254-4545 or write to firstname.lastname@example.org.

-3. Once the Director is satisfied that your documentation is sufficient, a written recommendation regarding possible accommodations for your disability will be sent to the Law School’s Administrative Committee.
+3. Student Disability Services is satisfied that your documentation is sufficient, a written recommendation regarding possible accommodations for your disability will be sent to the Law School’s Administrative Committee.
 Due to the academic calendar, the Committee must have the written recommendation by the beginning of the fourth week of the Fall semester or, if later, as soon as the disability arises.
-Therefore, it is important that you contact the Director of Student Disability Services as soon as possible.
+Therefore, it is important that you contact Student Disability Services as soon as possible.
 This recommendation is a precondition to action by the Law School’s Administrative Committee on any request for an accommodation.

 4. In addition to a written recommendation, the Law School’s Administrative Committee will also need to receive a copy of the medical documentation.
 The Administrative Committee may request additional documentation or may request that your physician speak directly with the Law School Dean of Students.
 The Administrative Committee may also ask that you be evaluated by another medical professional.